atkinsjeff/pcl/README.md

-# pcl: portable canopy lidar data for the R programming language
+# pcl: canopy structrual complexity data from portable canopy lidar

 ![](./data-raw/pcl_hex_sticker.png)

-This package contains canopy structural complexity data that collected from portable canopy lidar for 25 sites in North America.
-These data have been processed with the forestr package in R.
+This package contains canopy structural complexity data collected from portable canopy lidar for 25 sites in North America.
+These data have been processed with the [forestr](https://cran.r-project.org/web/packages/forestr/index.html) package in R.

 ## Installation
 ```R